joomla/accessibility/docs/custom-elements/Form-Button.md

 ## ARIA markup
 This section lists all relevant ARIA roles, states and properties for a button.

-* **aria-haspopup**: Informs AT that the button opens a menu when clicked.
-* **aria-controls**: Informs AT that the button controls another element.
-* **aria-expanded**: Informs AT of the expanded state of any controlled element.
-Used in conjunction with aria- controls.
 * **aria-label**: Creates a label for the button.
 Warning!
 This label will override any inner text that may be present.
 This property is most commonly used for critical icon buttons (i.e. buttons with icon and no text).
 * **aria-describedby**: Informs AT of any extended description or context related to the button.
 Note that this property has no effect on the accessible label of the button.

+If the button controls another element:
+* **aria-haspopup**: Informs AT that the button opens a menu when clicked.
+* **aria-controls**: Informs AT that the button controls another element.
+* **aria-expanded**: Informs AT of the expanded state of any controlled element.
+Used in conjunction with aria- controls.

 ## Why is it important?
 _The content for this section is not yet available, please check back again for updates._